Submitting data to the UCSC Cell Browser

 Can I share the output of cbBuild with you?

-If you are going to share the output of one of our cbImport* tools, we prefer the directory containing the cellbrowser.conf, desc.conf, etc. The output of cbBuild is optimized for web access and display, which makes it difficult if not impossible to make changes to the cell browser at a later date (e.g. correcting spelling mistakes).
-If we have access to the desc.conf, cellbrowser.conf, and other files, we can easliy make these changes and rebuild the cell browser if needed.
+We prefer you share the original h5ad, RDS, or tsv files.
+This way we can offer them as downloads alongside your data visualization.
+The output of cbBuild is optimized for web access and display, which makes it difficult if not impossible to make changes to the cell browser at a later date (e.g. correcting spelling mistakes).

 Can I keep my dataset private until a later date, but still accessible to reviewers?